 Bill Summary: This bill takes a number of approaches to reduce the administrative burdens that many healthcare providers face, including:

-Status: Reported Favorably by Joint Committee on Mental Health, Substance Use and Recovery; Currently in Joint Committee on Health Care Financing
+Status: Reported Favorably by Joint Committee on Mental Health, Substance Use and Recovery; Reported Favorably by Joint Committee on Health Care Financing; Currently in Senate Committee on Ways and Means

 Bill Summary: Currently, MassHealth covers postpartum depression screenings for new mothers for up to 6 months after a child’s birth.
 This bill extends MassHealth coverage for screenings to 1 year after a child’s birth and expands coverage to all “parents”.